apiotrowski255/website/content/about.md

 - Touhou - The Positive and Negative [ZUN-like Remix] : https://www.youtube.com/watch?v=JqRu1TfncE4
 - I imagine this one to be a boss theme - something like a news anchor or pop star (Is this similar to metton from Undertale?)
 - C418 - Aria Math
-- I also like Phonk
+- I also like Phonk and synthwave
 - If i have used the music in an animation - I have to like it.
 When animating you constantly hear the same music again and again.